 Frequently, the inspiration for these murals is Tamara de Lempika, who was a Polish born Parisienne painter fashionable in the 1930s.

-An Art Deco mural was painted by Kate and her team for Smollensky’s on the Strand, (now closed).
+Early on in her career an Art Deco mural was painted by Kate and her team for Smollensky’s on the Strand, (now closed).

 Another Art Deco style mural she painted was for the main staircase at the London Hilton Paddington, entitled “Platform 1” it depicts a busy Paddington Station in “The Age of Steam”.

-Kate takes the style of decorative painters and mural painters of this period and makes them her own
+Kate takes the style of decorative painters and mural painters of this period and makes them her own.